What Makes a Good Trainee Solicitor?

-Anna Wilson, Executive Partner, has overall responsibility for the firm’s HR function.
-She shares her thoughts on what makes a good trainee and the skills necessary to be successful in this role.
+Anna Wilson, Executive Partner, has overall responsibility for the firm’s HR function, as well as being a Partner in our Family department.
+She shares her thoughts on what makes a good Trainee Solicitor and the skills necessary to be successful in this role.

 Tell us about your background